 Government has deployed a range of complementary and integrated measures to grow the economy and create jobs.
-The latest Industrial Policy Action Plan (IPAP) 2014/15 – 2016/17 is one of the key pillars of this broader approach.
-It builds on the National Industrial Policy Framework (NIPF) and represents the sixth annual iteration of the first IPAP launched in the 2007/08 financial year.
+The latest Industrial Policy Action Plan (IPAP) 2017/18 – 2019/20 is one of the key pillars of this broader approach.
+It builds on the National Industrial Policy Framework (NIPF).

 The Manufacturing Indaba is in a strategic partnership with the Manufacturing Circle to deliver an event that aims to improve, grow and develop the South African manufacturing industry sector.